Plan your future

 In today’s globalised society, good language skills are relevant and something that many employers see as beneficial.
 Being multilingual will make you more attractive in the labour market and increases your chances of getting a job, both at home and abroad.

-Working over the summer holidays or working part time during your studies is always a good way to get work experience – especially if you do not have much in the past.
+Working over the summer holidays or working part time during your studies is always a good way to get work experience.
+That is especially good if you do not have much in the past.

 Even if it’s not a job in the field of your education, you can still learn a lot.
 A job, regardless of the title and role, always means opportunities for personal growth and gaining new skills.
 It’s also a chance to add new contacts to your network and get references for future you can use when looking for work in the future.